sheldonucr/ucr-eecs168-lab/lab3/README.md

 * Third week: Check off your 4-bit full adder layout (DRC, LVS should be okay) and post-simulation

 * Fourth week: Extra work time in case you cannot finish within 3 weeks, you should have everything checked off by the end of this week's lab

+### Useful tips
+- When performing shcematic design, if the wire routing looks confusing or messy, try labeling the matching wires with the same name.
+The tool will automatically combine them even if they are not physically connected.

 ### Next lab